Easy Bible Quiz and Questions with Answers.

 God kept the Israelites in the desert until all the original disobedient ones died.

-The Israelites spent forty years in the desert.
+The Israelites spent forty years in the desert wandering from place to place.

 The Israelites wandered in the desert for forty years.